Oxford is committed to diversity, equity and inclusion in our organization and the community.

 How to match your startup clients to the perfect working space

 As a real estate broker for businesses, you’re well-versed in the needs of organizations large and small.
-You know how much office commercial rental space to recommend based on their size, what kind of conference room will impress the board members, and how many bathrooms they’ll need per floor.
+You know how much Ann Arbor commercial office space to recommend based on their size, what kind of conference room will impress the board members, and how many bathrooms they’ll need per floor.

 However, many startups have priorities that differ from traditional companies.
 With fewer employees and a worldview that emphasizes innovation and collaboration, they want offices that can provide a balance of cutting-edge technology without the hierarchal or sequestered feel of more corporate environments.

 If you’re trying to find an office commercial rental space that is the perfect match for this kind of client, here are four features that can help you close the deal.

 Startups are nothing if not tech-savvy.
 This means that your Ann Arbor office office for lease will need to have the capability to keep up with the technical demand of a plugged-in workforce.

 That said, the technological requirements of many offices have changed.
 Newer businesses are less likely to be encumbered by legacy hardware, such as dated server racks or old computer equipment.
 Instead, their reliance on cloud technology will put a premium on high-speed wired internet and clear connectivity for Wi-Fi.
 Outlets are another chief concern—both their quantity and location.

 However, startups are also interested in solutions that can cut down on the various cords and cables that clutter tech environments.
 This is especially important in the conference room, where cables for telephones and projectors can be unseemly.
 A clean, efficient work space with cleverly-hidden tech features can go a long way toward impressing an interested startup.